maulanashalihin/laju-legacy/README.md

 # Laju

-Full stack boilerplate for your next project.
+Full Stack Framework for your next project.
 Equipped with the best and the fastest web technology.

 ## Tech Stack